MatchXpath

 <module name="MatchXpath">

-<property name="query" value="//CTOR_DEF[count(./PARAMETERS/*)
+<property name="query"

-> 0]"/>
+value="//CTOR_DEF[count(./PARAMETERS/*) > 0]"/>

 <message key="matchxpath.match"

-value="Parameterized constructors are not allowed, there should be only default
+value="Parameterized constructors are not allowed"/>

 </module>